📚

 Modes of Thought

-Humanism, which gave some Europeans a sense of individualism and confidence in their ability to reason during the Renaissance and Protestant Reformation periods, began to branch into other interests beyond the 16th century.
+Humanism, which gave some Europeans a sense of individualism and a confidence in their ability to reason during the Renaissance and Protestant Reformation periods, began to branch into other interests beyond the 16th century.

-Individualism manifested itself in intellectuals who were interested in sciences, people and places that had recently been discovered by Europeans, and politics.
+Individualism manifested itself in intellectuals who were interested in sciences, people and places who had recently been discovered by Europeans, and politics.
 As interest in challenging traditional authorities in these areas intensified and populations expanded in cities, conversations about reform and new advancements became the norm.

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-RvD7JrqxHYf1.jpg?alt=media&token=d2541f41-307f-45ac-a08d-3be717e4989f